saulpierotti/markdown_notebook/SSB.md

 		* Genes are not regulated by an enormous amount of trascription factors
 		* Single transcription factors can regulate many genes
 	* Preferential attachment has been proposed also here but it is much less convincing than for PPI networks
+* Some people don't like Barabasi since they think that he is a little overselling his findings

+### Hierarchical Networks
 * Hierarchical networks have been also propsed by Barabasi
 	* They have a scale-free and small-world behaviour
 	* They have hubs, but hubs connect different parts of the network, that would be disconnected without them